pythonpioneer/machine-learning/what-is-machine-learning.md

 ## 1. Introduction to Machine Learning

 Machine Learning is a revolutionizing technology and it has the potential to transmute the future.
-It enables computers to make data-driven decisions without explicit human interactions.
-As we know, Machine Learning (ML) is a subset of Artificial Intelligence (AI) that allows computers to learn from data or make decisions or predictions based on that learning.
-Unlike traditional programming approaches, where a programmer must explicitly define rules for a task, ML systems automatically learn from the data, identify patterns, and make decisions without being explicitly programmed for specific tasks.
+It allows computers to make data-driven decisions without direct human involvement.
+As we know, Machine Learning (ML) is a subset of Artificial Intelligence (AI) that enables computers to learn from data and use that knowledge to make decisions or predictions.
+Unlike conventional programming approaches, where a programmer must explicitly define rules for a task, ML systems automatically learn from the data, identify patterns, and make decisions without being explicitly programmed for specific tasks.

 ![ml-header](./ml-dark.png#gh-dark-mode-only)
 ![ml-header](./ml-light.png#gh-light-mode-only)